RustGrid/rustgrid-agent/README.md

 rustgrid-agent run <ticket-uuid>
 ```

-Fetches and processes one ticket.
-The identifier is the RustGrid ticket UUID, not a key such as `RG-1`.
+Claims and processes one ticket manually.
+The identifier is the RustGrid ticket

-Every run uses a clean isolated workspace.
-Existing files in the directory from
+UUID, not a display key such as `RG-1`.
+The target repository still comes from
-which the agent was started are never staged or committed.
+the resulting run manifest; the launch directory is never staged or committed.

 ### `watch`